top of page

 Supplementation Tips

 The recommended dosage ranges to anywhere from 200 - 600 milligrams (mg) daily.
 It should be taken on an empty stomach and NOT before bed.
-In high concentrations it can act as a very mild stimulant.
+In high concentrations it can act as a mild stimulant.

 Conclusion

-There are many ways to cope with stress in our lives, and some are better than others.
-A lot of us deal with stress, and many of us find ourselves in chronic burnout situations.
-While lifestyle changes are likely necessary to completely restore maximum function, that's may also not be realistic depending on the person.
-Supplements are a good way to start making progress for those without the time or means to restructure their lives entirely or take up 5-10 new daily habits.
-Hopefully you find this article informative.
-Remember, supplements may interact with each person differently, consult a doctor before use.
-Discontinue and seek medical advice if you have adverse reactions to any substance.
+There are many ways to cope with stress in our lives and some are better than others.
+You interact with stressful stimuli daily, and may find yourself dealing with chronic burnout.
+While lifestyle changes are likely necessary to completely restore maximum function, that's may also not be a realistic option at the time.
+Supplements are a good way to start making progress for those without the time or means to restructure their routine entirely or take up 5-10 new daily habits.

 Quality is Safety